shoutem/extensions/README.md

-# extensions
+# Shoutem Extensions
-Shoutem Extensions are common mobile app functionalities that help speed up your development
+Shoutem Extensions are common mobile app functionalities that supercharge your React Native development